Breaking: PanelClaw acquired by Esdec in a consolidating solar racking market

-Reliable sources indicate that Netherlands-based Esdec has acquired residential PV mounting company PanelClaw at a yet-to-be disclosed price.
-Esdec and PanelClaw management have denied that the acquisition is taking place.
+Reliable sources indicate that Netherlands-based Esdec has acquired flat-roof PV mounting company PanelClaw at a yet-to-be disclosed price.
+Esdec and PanelClaw management had denied that the acquisition was taking place.

 Esdec bought Quick Mount last year in a roll-up of U.S. racking companies and related intellectual property.
 According to equities analyst Roth Capital Partners in its July industry note, Quick Mount’s revenue is growing 70% year-over-year.
 Last year, the firm doubled its annual production capacity to 1.2 GW.

-Note: Correction: Sentence 1, Panel Claw is a “commercial” racking company, not residential